naturae-syria/Accounting/README.md

 sudo bash install-debian.sh
 ```

-The script installs all dependencies, clones the repository and runs `setup-all.sh` to configure the system.
-You can override defaults by exporting variables before running the script, e.g.:
+The script installs all dependencies, clones the repository, downloads the **Tajawal** font using `download-fonts.sh` and runs `setup-all.sh` to configure the system.
+The font files are fetched from the [Google Fonts GitHub repository](https://github.com/google/fonts/tree/main/ofl/tajawal) by default.
+You can override the URL by setting the `FONT_BASE_URL` environment variable before running the script.
+You can also override other defaults by exporting variables, e.g.:

 ```bash
 export APP_USER=myuser